argonautproject/data-query/pages/_includes/argo-immunization-intro.md

 **Profile specific implementation guidance:**

 * **NDC codes as a translational data element**:
 Based upon the 2015 Edition Certification Requirements, [CVX vaccine codes] are required and the [NDC vaccine codes] SHOULD be supported as translations to them.
-A NDC to [CVX crosswalk table] is also provided by the CDC.
+A [NDC to CVX ConceptMap] based on the CDC's [NDC to CVX crosswalk table] is provided and the translation is illustrated in the example below.

 #### Examples